iznaroth/ManicMechanics/README.md

 <br><br>
 ~~

-All features are subject to sudden and unprovoked alteration.
-Apologies are not included, though that does not disqualify your opinion - share it always!
+This is a preliminary branch.
+It has no release candidate and must be manually downloaded and built as a workspace to use.
+If you don't know how to do that, dont worry - just wait until a real build.

+All features are subject to sudden and unprovoked alteration, often without good reason or coherent vision.
 This repo is not currently open to pull requests.
 Once I reach a 'content-complete' phase in development, I'll probably open it up.
 For now, feel free to fire any burning recommendations or code-criticisms to my email, iznaroth@gmail.com.
 I'm always happy to hear them, no matter how brutal!